picocms/Pico/in-depth/nginx.md

 }
 ```

-This rule returns a 404 (file not found) error if someone tries to access `.htaccess` or Pico's other internal files.
-Remember, `.htaccess` is a configuration file for Apache, and Apache would have denied access to it automatically.
-While it doesn't do anything under Nginx, you may have unknowingly left it in your Pico directory, as it is hidden by default.
-While you can safely remove `.htaccess` from your Pico installation, we'd recommend you keep it in this rule anyway just in case.
-For example, you may upgrade Pico in the future and forget to remove it!
-In general though, this rule is for security, and a similar rule is usually recommend in Nginx, even outside of running Pico.

-The rest of the rule returns a 404 page if the user tries to navigate into Pico's internal file structure.
+This rule returns a `404 Not Found` error if someone tries to access one of Pico's internal files like `.htaccess` (what actually doesn't do anything under Nginx).
 We recommend this as it's generally a good practice.
 Users's don't need access to these files, so why allow it?

 In order to keep configuration simple, this example will block access to these files/folders *anywhere* they may occur (in Document Root, a subfolder, etc).
 If this interferes with your site or blocks unintended files, you can add `^/path/to/pico/folder` to the beginning of the rule.
-For example: `location ~ ^/pico/(\.htaccess|...etc.)`
+For example: `location ~ ^/pico/(\.htaccess|…) { … }`

 ## PHP Configuration

 This is a topic outside the realm of this document.
-Unlike Apache (which sends documents to PHP automatically), Nginx needs to be *told* to send a file to an external PHP processor.
+Unlike Apache (which sends documents to PHP in most default configurations automatically), Nginx needs to be *told* to send a file to an external PHP processor.

 Configuring PHP is a topic that will differ slightly depending on the OS you are using.
 The examples I'm going to provide here apply to Ubuntu 14.04, but they also require external configuration of `php-fpm` or another PHP processor.